Can we visit the DJ at a performance?

 Do you offer a written contract?

-single DJ “needs†to have a contract.
+Every professional DJ needs to have a contract.
 If a D.J. does not offer a

 contract, that is a huge red flag and it would be wise to avoid that DJ.